 Mexico: Determining Reasons for Non-use of Magnesium Sulfate

-In 2006, the Mexican Ministry of Health recommended use of magnesium sulfate and added it to the national essential drug list.
-However, in practice the drug often is not used in accordance with the guidelines.
+In 2006, the Mexican Ministry of Health recommended use of magnesium sulfate to treat eclampsia and added it to the national essential drug list.
+However, in practice the drug was often not used in accordance with the guidelines.
 The Population Council conducted research to determine how often magnesium sulfate is used to treat pre-eclampsia and eclampsia in Mexico, and to identify health providers’ reasons for non-use.

-Researchers also interviewed maternal health experts to determine why providers might not use magnesium sulfate, even when it is medically indicated according to WHO guidelines.
+Researchers also interviewed maternal health experts to determine why providers might not use magnesium sulfate, even when it was medically indicated according to WHO guidelines.
 The experts cited four possible barriers to use:

 - Lack of knowledge of the current treatment recommendations

 - Resistance to changing regimens